 2. Are my students currently enjoying their science studies?

-3. Is our current plan meeting my goals?
+3. Is our current plan for homeschool science meeting my goals?

 4. Am I happy with the current plan for homeschool science?